…and why Blogger was my classroom choice over WordPress and EduBlogs

 Step 2 – Name Your Blog

 Enter a title for your blog as well as a URL for the blog.
 Make sure students know that the URL must be unique, so common titles may already be taken.
 Reminding students about making catchy titles with easy to remember URLs is best practice in order to be found.
+Let your students know if they truly can’t think of a name for their blog, they could use a domain name generator that you can find all over the web that could perhaps give them a unique name, that even they like!

 Step 3 – Add Teacher as an Author/Administrator